 “Epic run,” said another.
 “Where’d you buy those vintage parkour gloves?”

-And another: “I recently installed a MindWave controller.
+And another: “I recently installed a FreeMind controller.
 How long before I’ll be able to jump like you?”

 “Uhh...”
 Mario wasn’t sure what to say.
 Being so new to the full dive VR experience, he’d assumed less about his mental ability to get around.
 Moreover, he’d failed to reach the highest point of the map.
 Why weren’t they laughing at him?

 “I, um, fetched the gloves from Precision,” he started to answer.
-Then he realized why they were impressed: training MindWave was a difficult process.
-The advertisement may have slammed him for using VeeVue, but it also displayed the so-called newb’s ability to move through 3D space using a popular brain-computer interface.
+Then he realized why they were impressed: training a brain input controller was a difficult process.
+The advertisement may have slammed him for using VeeVue, but it also displayed the so-called newb’s ability to move through virtual space using a popular controller.

 It turned out Mario’s natural ability had taken most visitors some time to imitate, the majority failing the first jump-kick for need of more training.